-The Exclusionary Private Monopolisation Guidelines (as of 28 October 2009) provide for the dispersion of suppliers, users' means of procurement and the ease of switching suppliers as factors in assessing countervailing buyer power.
+The Exclusionary Private Monopolisation Guidelines provide for the dispersion of suppliers, users' means of procurement and the ease of switching suppliers as factors in assessing countervailing buyer power.

-Are there any other factors that the regulator considers in its assessment of monopoly power?
+18 Are there any other factors that the regulator considers in its assessment of monopoly power

-The Exclusionary Private Monopolisation Guidelines (as of 28 October 2009) provide other factors for assessing the existence of a "substantial restraint of competition", including efficiencies and other concerns that protect consumer welfare.
+The Exclusionary Private Monopolisation Guidelines provide other factors for assessing the existence of a 'substantial restraint of competition', including efficiencies and other concerns that protect consumer welfare.